metaplex-foundation/umi/.changeset/fast-spoons-perform.md

 '@metaplex-foundation/umi': minor
 ---

-added transactionSimulation and getGenisisHash to rpc methods
+added transactionSimulation and getGenesisHash to rpc methods